renkun-ken/pipeR-tutorial/Pipe-operator/Pipe-with-assignment.md

   summary
 ```

-If the input value is not directly to be saved but after some transformation, then one can use `=` to specify a lambda expression to tell what to be saved (thanks @yanlinlin82 for suggestion).
+If the input value is not directly to be saved but after some transformation, then one can use `=`, `<-`, or more natural `->` to specify a lambda expression to tell what to be saved (thanks @yanlinlin82 for suggestion).

 ```r
 mtcars %>>%